Halloween (2018) Release Date, Cast, Plot Details

 Jamie Lee Curtis, Judy Greer and Virginia Gardner star in Blumhouse’s Halloween sequel.

-Watch full episodes of the horror-comedy TV series, starring Emma Roberts, Skyler Samuels and Jaime Lee Curtis.

-Kristen Bell, Tina Majorino and Ken Marino star in the Veronica Mars movie, based on...
+Jeff, Who Lives at Home Movie Trailer.
+Jason Segel, Ed Helms and Susan Sarandon star...

+The Descendants Blu-ray Details.
+Fox Home Entertainment has revealed the bonus features for the Academy...

-Watch the movie trailer for the comedy ‘You Again’, starring Kristen Bell, Odette Yustman, Jamie...
+Henry’s Crime Movie Trailer.
+Watch the movie trailer for the comedy caper, starring Keanu Reeves,...

-Steven Spielberg to direct ‘Harvey’ Steven Spielberg’s next film will be a remake of the...
+See the movie trailer and photo gallery for the comedy-drama ‘Love and Other Drugs’, starring...

+Watch the new theatrical trailer for ‘Marmaduke’ featuring the voices of Owen Wilson and George...